St. Joseph's College, Devagiri

-St. Joseph's College, Devagiri, also known as Devagiri College, is a college in Kozhikode, Kerala, India, offering graduation and postgraduation courses in arts and science.
+St. Joseph's College (Autonomous), Devagiri, also known as Devagiri College, is a college in Kozhikode, Kerala, India, offering graduation and postgraduation courses in arts and science.
 Students and alumni are called ‘Devagirians’.
-The college is in the Devagiri hills about 8 km east of Calicut (Kozhikode) city.
+The college is in the Devagiri hills about 8 km east of Kozhikode city.
 It is run by the Carmelites of Mary Immaculate (CMI), an indigenous religious congregation founded in 1831.

 The college is ranked 60, in All India Ranking by National Institutional Ranking Framework during 2020.

 Rankings

-St. Joseph's College, Devagiri was ranked 78 among colleges in India by National Institutional Ranking Framework (NIRF) in 2022.
+The college is ranked 74th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2025.

 History

 Envisioned by the CMI congregation and established in 1956, St. Joseph's College was. inaugurated by the then-governor of Madras.
 The college added two postgraduate departments and a sports pavilion within five years of its inception.
 First affiliated to the University of Madras and then to the University of Kerala, the college is now under the University of Calicut.

 Devagiri has turned out more than 200 toppers in university examinations and come out the university athletic champions 17 times.